jjbchunta/endpoint-routing/README.md

 A compile-based HTTP request router.

 The `endpoint-routing` package contains functionality to translate the project directory into the endpoints of your web server, with support for URL variables, conditional path imports, and mock HTTP calls.
-Built with the `express` library in mind.

 Example project endpoint directory structure: